 - Requirements to disclose chemical additives.

 In summer 2018, DOGGR and the State Water Resources Control Board (SWRCB) adopted revisions to the 1988 Memorandum of Agreement (MOA) regarding administration of the UIC program for Class II wells, discharges to land, and other related issues.

 Injection wells have been used in California for nearly 60 years.
-Some of these wells inject liquids or steam underground to make oil and gas easier to produce.
-Others return groundwater that is extracted along with oil and gas back underground.
 The Underground Injection Control (UIC) Program in the Division of Oil, Gas, and Geothermal Resources (DOGGR) administers state regulations for the permitting, drilling, inspecting, testing, and sealing of these wells.

 The UIC Program processes aquifer exemption applications with the EPA to ensure California's compliance with federal law.
 The EPA may create exemptions under SDWA and allow the injection of fluids associated with oil production into certain aquifers.
 These aquifers are not sources of drinking water nor are they likely to be in the future because they naturally contain petroleum or high levels of elements such as arsenic or boron.
 DOGGR collaborates with the State Water Resources Control Board to ensure that any useful water is protected.

 UIC staff works with other DOGGR units to collect and manage well data, enforce regulations, and conduct public outreach.